 A key element in the regular grid method is the fitting of atmospheric state variables to the desired grids.
-The fitting results depend on the choice of the functional form, which can be quite subjective.
+The fitting results depend on the choice of the assumed functional form, which can be quite subjective.
 Commonly used methods are linear fitting, the quadratic and spline fittings (Davis-Jones 1993; Thompson et al. 1979).
 The more convenient algorithms are the Barnes (1964) and the Cressman (1959) schemes (Lin and Johnson 1996).
 In these schemes, a background field (or initial guess) is used at the observational locations, the difference between the observation and the initial guess field is then interpolated to the regular set of grids to adjust the background fields at these grids.
 The calculation can be performed iteratively to reach the desired corrections.
 Both the interpolation method and the number of integrations can affect the final analysis.
-More sophisticated uses statistical interpolation scheme such as Ooyama (1987).
+More sophisticated method uses statistical interpolation scheme such as Ooyama (1987).

-The line integral method depends on the quality and number of atmospheric measurements at the boundary of the study domain.
+The line integral method depends on the number of atmospheric measurements at the boundary of the study domain.
 It therefore contains fewer subjective assumptions than the regular grid method.
 An important requirement is that there needs to be sufficient amount of measurement stations at the domain boundary.
-The line integral method typically does not use measurements inside the study domain in the calculation of the lateral boundary fluxes.
+The line integral method typically does not use measurements inside the study domain in calculating the lateral boundary fluxes.

-The regular grid method is more suited to analyze data with many scattered measurement stations, while the line integral method is more suited for a sounding array with few measurement stations.
+The regular grid method is more suited to analyze data with many scattered measurement stations, while the line integral method is more suited for a well-positioned sounding array with few measurement stations.
 Zhang et al. (2001) presented a hybrid approach in which the regular grid method is used to improve the lateral boundary fluxes in the line integral method.

 Both methods have been used in the past to derive SCM large-scale forcing data in field experiments.
 One of the most widely used legacy data was from the Global Atmosphere Research Experiment (GARP) Atlantic Tropical Experiment (GATE) in 1974.
 Ooyama (1987) derive the GATE objective analysis by designing a statistical regular grid method to which a penalty function is imposed to ensure smoothness of the fields.
-While the GATE data by Ooyama (1987) data have been widely used, a standard analysis algorithm is not available because many subjective procedures and judgment were made through trial and error tests for each data point.
+While the GATE data by Ooyama (1987) has been widely used, a standard analysis algorithm is not available because many subjective procedures and judgments were made through trial and error tests for each data point.

 Another widely used SCM forcing data were from the Tropical Ocean and Global Atmosphere Coupled Ocean–Atmospheric Response Experiment (TOGA COARE) from November 1992 to February 1993.
 Lin and Johnson (1996) used the Barns analysis and the regular grid method to derive the forcing data.
-They also tried a cubic-spline mechanical fitting algorithm described in Ooyama (1987) and found that the results were similar to those from the Barnes analysis.
 Frank et al. (1996) also analyzed the TOGA COARE data but used the line-integral method.
-The difference of the moisture budgets from these two analyses over the Intensive Flux Array (IFA) can be large.
+The difference of the moisture budgets from these two analyses over the Intensive Flux Array (IFA) was large.
 The time averaged diagnosed precipitation over the experiment period is 5.7–6.1 mm/day in Lin and Johnson (1996) and 10.5–11.8 mm/day in Frank et al. (1996).
-Therefore, although the analyzed data can be used to study the qualitative temporal variation of the large-scale atmospheric phenomena such as the Maddan-Julian Oscillation (MJO), their use to simulate the observed cloud fields for direct comparison with transient measurements of clouds can be problematic.
+Therefore, although the analyzed data can be used to study the qualitative temporal variation of the large-scale atmospheric phenomena such as the Maddan-Julian Oscillation (MJO), their use to simulate the observed cloud fields for direct comparison with transient measurements of clouds can have large biases.